huogerac/dev-tools/README.md

 # DEV-TOOLS

-> This is a collection of scripts to help you AVOID the DRY (Don't Repeat Yourself) setup your environment (local/production)
+> This is a collection of scripts to help you AVOID the DRY (Don't Repeat Yourself) to setup your environment (local/production)

 ## LINUX